willemolding/CarteZcash/README.md

 This is the translation layer that allows existing Zcash wallets to work (almost) seamlessly with CarteZcash.
 It exposes a GRPC server generated to match the `lightwalletd` protocol.
 Only the minimal methods required to use Zingo wallet are implemented.

-This service can be created directly from a `TinyCashWriteService` for running in local mode or using the `inspect` API for connecting to a running Cartesi node.
+The service acts as a translation layer turning wallet queries into Cartesi inspect_state requests and handling the results.
+It can alternatively be instantiated directly from a `zebra_chain::ReadService` for running in local mode.

 > note that files in the `proto` directory were auto-generated from protobuf and do not need to be reviewed